tjesi/tjesi.github.io/_pages/academic.md

 - Guro Rio Berge (Bachelor's thesis)

 ## Professional Service
+I was on the organizing committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022) in Trondheim.
+Colin Boyd was the General Chair.

 I organized the [Norwegian Crypto Seminar 2020](https://wiki.math.ntnu.no/nks/nks20) together with Kristian Gjøsteen and Martin Strand, and organized the [Norwegian Crypto Seminar 2021](https://wiki.math.ntnu.no/nks/nks21) together with Lise Millerjord and Martin Strand.

 I am organizing the NTNU Post-Quantum Cryptography Reading Group together with Anamaria Costache.

-I am on the organizing committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022) in Trondheim.
-Colin Boyd is the General Chair.
+I am/have been on the program committee for the following conferences:
+- 2022: 10th Workshop on Encrypted Computing & Applied Homomorphic Cryptography

- I have been a reviewer for the following conferences:
+ I am/have been a reviewer for the following conferences:
  - 2020: CT-RSA and SAC.
  - 2021: Financial Crypto, Eurocrypt, CT-RSA, ACISP, CCS, ESORICS, MathCrypt and SAC.
- - 2022: Public Key Cryptography, PETS, ANTS.
+ - 2022: PKC, PETS, ANTS, CCS, PQCrypto and ESORICS.